secret-pommes/ERA-Backend/README.md

 ### Project Era Custom Backend
-A backend that you can use for modding Era and run it completly offline / without an internet connection
+A backend that you can use for modding Era or just run it completly offline / without an internet connection

 ### LINK TO PROJECT ERA